-Task 2.2.3 Installation additional bedrock monitoring wells - As part of the characterization activities, the installation of five (5) additional bedrock monitoring wells are being proposed in an effort to complete the delineation efforts in the bedrock aquifer.
+Task 2.2.2 Installation of bedrock monitoring wells - As part of the characterization activities, the installation of four (4) bedrock monitoring wells (MW-10, MW-11, MW-12, and MW-13) are being proposed in an effort to investigate the first bedrock aquifer.
 The proposed location of the monitoring wells is provided on the attached site map.

-The five (5) bedrock wells are anticipated to be advanced to a total estimated depth of 115 feet below surface grade.
-However, based on available information, it is possible that water bearing fractures may be present in the bedrock at shallower depths.
+The four (4) bedrock wells are anticipated to be advanced to a total estimated depth of 100 feet below surface grade.
+However, based on available information, it is possible that water bearing zone fractures may be present in the bedrock at shallower depths.
 As such, the consulting firm selected during the bidding process will be instructed that if water is encountered at a shallower bedrock depth, then it needs to be appropriately investigated.
-In addition, B&B will remind the selected consulting firm that careful consideration needs to be taken when installing the five (5) proposed bedrock monitoring wells.
+In addition, B&B will remind the selected consulting firm that careful consideration needs to be taken when installing the four (4) proposed bedrock monitoring wells.
 Specifically, the wells should not be over drilled, under screened, or screened across the overburden and bedrock.

-During the installation of the five (5) proposed bedrock monitoring wells, the Professional Geologist may determine that water is present at a shallower bedrock depth and needs to be investigated with additional, appropriately constructed monitoring well(s).
-The shallower bedrock wells would be constructed as determined appropriate by the Professional Geologist and dictated by actual site conditions.
+During the installation of the four (4) proposed bedrock monitoring wells, the Professional Geologist may determine that water is present at a shallower bedrock depth and that the total well depth may be less than the anticipated 100 feet.
+The bedrock wells should be constructed as determined appropriate by the Professional Geologist and dictated by actual site conditions.